domdfcoding/domdf_wxpython_tools/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Have you searched for similar issues?
 Before submitting this issue, please check the open issues and add a note before logging a new issue.

 PLEASE USE THE TEMPLATE BELOW TO PROVIDE INFORMATION ABOUT THE ISSUE.
-INSUFFICIENT INFO WILL GET THE ISSUE CLOSED.
-IT WILL ONLY BE REOPENED AFTER SUFFICIENT INFO IS PROVIDED-->
+THE ISSUE WILL BE CLOSED IF INSUFFICIENT INFORMATION IS PROVIDED.
+-->

 ## Description
 <!--Provide a brief description of the issue-->